 In the pelvic type the enlargement occurs chiefly outside the renal sinus (extrarenal type).
-The pelvis is greatly enlarged and is usually more or less rounded (Fig. 162), though it may retain its triangular contour (Fig. 163).
+The pelvis is greatly enlarged and is often more or less rounded (Fig. 247), though it may retain its triangular contour (Fig. 248).
 A considerable quantity of renal tissue remains, though it is generally more or less excavated by secondary chambers opening into the main cavity.